AuDigitalHealth/ci-fhir-r4/pages/EventSummary/_includes/disclaimers.md

 **IHTSDO (SNOMED CT)**

 This material includes SNOMED Clinical Terms<sup>TM</sup> (SNOMED CT<sup>&reg;</sup>) which is used by permission of the International Health Terminology Standards Development Organisation (IHTSDO).
 All rights reserved.
 SNOMED CT<sup>&reg;</sup> was originally created by The College of American Pathologists.

-“SNOMED” and “SNOMED CT” are registered trademarks of the IHTSDO, ([http://www.ihtsdo.org/](http://www.ihtsdo.org/)).
+“SNOMED” and “SNOMED CT” are registered trademarks of the [IHTSDO](http://www.ihtsdo.org/).

 **HL7 FHIR**